 What is the Daily Schedule on the Mountain?

 You will notice that the guides set a deliberately slow pace (“pole pole”, or “slowly, slowly”) in order to give clients adequate time to adapt to the thinning air.
 Approximately every hour, we will take a rest break to eat some snacks, drink water and adjust your clothing if necessary.
-Our guides will continuously monitor your performance to assess the affect of the altitude, energy expended and everything else that may affect you.
+Our guides will continuously monitor your performance to assess the effect of the altitude, energy expended and everything else that may affect you.
 Normally, you are on the trail until midafternoon, including a longer lunch stop.

-What is the schedule on Summit Day?
+What is the Schedule on Summit Day?

 The summit “day” climb actually starts the night before.
 After an early dinner and bedtime, the climbers are woken up before midnight.
 This is where you will likely be dressed with four layers on top and two or three layers on the bottom, as conditions are typically very cold at this altitude and hour.
 Your day pack will be the lightest it has been during the trip – carrying only the bare essentials.
 The ascent takes between 6-8 hours.
-We will take breaks along the way to allow climbers to get much needed rest while at the same time being cognizant not to sit too long because it is cold.
+We will take breaks along the way to allow climbers to get much-needed rest while at the same time being cognizant not to sit too long because it is cold.
 Our guides will be especially observant as this extreme altitude can be problematic for some people.
 If necessary, our guides will separate the group into smaller groups based on their walking speed.
 If anyone cannot continue climbing, he or she will be taken down by one of the guides to the campsite to rest and recover.
-Because we have a 1:2 guide ratio, you will never be required to turn around because another climber has to stop climbing.
+Because we have a 1:2 guide to client ratio, you will never be required to turn around because another climber has to stop climbing.

 After several hours, you will reach Stella Point.
 There is a sign visible from several meters away, you’ll want to focus on it despite your burning legs and light-headedness.
 Don’t worry, it is easier after this push.
 Once you reach Stella Point. you can take a break and take in the stunning views.
 You are standing on the edge of the crater and have 360° views of the mountain, Mt.
 Mawenzi, Mt.
 Meru and the rainforest clouds below you.
 From here you only have 40-60 minutes left to the summit.
 The trail is much more gradual from this point on.
 You will pass by the majestic Southern Icefields and will have amazing views of the glaciers.

-A wooden signboard marking the top stands at Uhuru Point.
+A wooden signboard marking the top stands at Uhuru Peak.
 On most days there is a short line of people waiting to take photos.
 Once the sun rises, the temperature becomes much warmer and you will likely remove some layers and apply sunscreen for the descent.
 At high camp, we spend some time resting and eating before packing up our belongings and continuing our hike off the mountain.
 This long descent is the hardest part of the climb.